Scott's Law

 Scott's Law, 625 ILCS 5/11-907(c), is a mandatory move over law in the state of Illinois.
-The law requires that all motorists move over when encountering stopped or disabled vehicles displaying warning lights.
+The law requires that all motorists move over when encountering stopped or disabled emergency vehicles displaying warning lights.
 The law is used to prosecute a failure to give ample care to stopped vehicles, including not reducing speed, changing lanes, or using caution, and can be a compounding offense on roadway incidents with such a vehicle.

 Scott's Law is named after Lieutenant Scott Gillen of the Chicago Fire Department who was struck and killed by an intoxicated driver while responding to a crash on the Dan Ryan Expressway on December 23, 2000.

 Background

 Scott Peter Gillen (August 25, 1963 — December 23, 2000) was a 14-year member and lieutenant of the Chicago Fire Department.
 Gillen died after suffering multiple injuries when he was struck by a passing vehicle at an accident scene.

 According to the incident summary provided by the Chicago Fire Department, Gillen was dispatched to assist at an accident scene on Interstate 94.
 Upon arrival, the fire department's truck positioned itself to protect the accident scene from the traffic.
 Gillen was retrieving a piece of equipment from the truck when a passing car illegally crossed the center lane to cut in front of a semi-trailer truck traveling in the outside lane.
 The car struck the semi-trailer truck on the front passenger side, causing the car to rotate.
 The car struck Gillen, pinning him against the rear bumper of the fire truck.
 Gillen was transported by University of Illinois Hospital helicopter to Christ Hospital in Oak Lawn, Illinois, where he died from his injuries.

 The driver of the car was identified as 26-year-old Carlando J. Hurt of Hammond, Indiana.
 Hurt had past traffic violations, including at least nine citations for driving on a suspended license when he struck and killed Gillen.
 Hurt had been drinking on the night of the incident.
-According to prosecutors, Hurt's blood-alcohol level was 0.132 percent, over one and a half times the legal limit of 0.08 percent.
-In June of 2002, Hurt was sentenced to 13 years in prison for reckless homicide.
+According to prosecutors, Hurt's blood-alcohol level was 0.132, over one and a half times the legal limit of 0.08.
+In June 2002, Hurt was sentenced to 13 years in prison for reckless homicide.